-Scholars who study modern disinformation tactics have identified examples such as proclaiming "coronavirus is a hoax" as “censorship through noise.”
-The purpose of this sort of propaganda blizzard is not to inspire conviction in a certain set of facts; it’s to bombard people with so many contradictory claims, conspiracy theories, what-abouts, and distortions people simply throw up their hands in confusion and exhaustion.
+"Scholars who study modern disinformation tactics have identified examples such as proclaiming "coronavirus is a hoax" as “censorship through noise.”
+The purpose of this sort of propaganda blizzard is not to inspire conviction in a certain set of facts; it’s to bombard people with so many contradictory claims, conspiracy theories, what-abouts, and distortions people simply throw up their hands in confusion and exhaustion."

 - McKay Coppins, The Atlantic, March 11, 2020.

-Authoritarian blindness - a term for the tendency of an authoritarian follower to ignore what is happening around them and be unable or unwilling to take appropriate action in response.
+A term for the tendency of an authoritarian follower to ignore what is happening around them and be unable or unwilling to take appropriate action in response.
 The article below describes how authoritarian blindness played a role in the Chinese government’s early response to the COVID-19 outbreak.

 For several more weeks, the Chinese government continued to suppress information, rather than to listen to the medical workers, learn, and take appropriate action.
 On January 23, after letting the coronavirus spread for nearly two months, the Chinese government imposed a drastic lockdown.
 Today, nearly 700 million Chinese citizens are living under one form of restrictions.